 President & Director

 Mr. Dana Goward is retired from the federal Senior Executive Service having served as the maritime navigation authority for the United States.
 As Director, Marine Transportation Systems for the US Coast Guard, he led 12 different navigation-related business lines budgeted at over $1.3B/yr.
 He has represented the US at IMO, IALA, the UN anti-piracy working group, and other international forums.
 A licensed helicopter and fixed wing pilot, he has also served as a navigator at sea and is a retired Coast Guard Captain.
-Mr. Goward is a member of the National PNT Advisory Board and is a Senior Adviser to Strategic Command’s Purposeful Interference Response Team.
+Mr. Goward is a member of the National PNT Advisory Board and is a Senior Adviser to Space Command’s Purposeful Interference Response Team.

 Ms. Kim Painter, CPA, is a partner at Barnes, Brock, Cornwell & Heilman, PLC in Chesapeake, VA where she serves a wide range of clientele including small businesses, professional practices, contractors, and not-for-profits.
 In 1999 she was named to the “Inside Business Top 40 Under 40” and was selected Rotarian of the Year for 2001 – 2002.
 In 2011 she received the “Women in Business” achievement award from “Inside Business” for her professional and community volunteer accomplishments.
 Ms Painter is a member of the Leadership Hampton Roads Class of 1999, the Lefcoe Leadership Class of 2012, The American Institute of Certified Public Accountants, and the Virginia Society of Certified Public Accountants.